BYU-AUVSI/metis/README.md

 ### Planner Notes

-# Mission Planner

-`mainPlanner.py` This is a description about the mission planner

-## Objective Points Planner
-This is a description about this planner

-## Search Planner
-This is a description about this planner

-## Loiter Planner
-This is a description about this planner

 ## Payload Planner

 The payload path planner is calculated using two distinct regions.
 The final path plan is shown below